 DV-alert empowers participants to be confident first responders when facing issues of domestic and family violence.
-Participants who complete the nationally recognised training (2-Day Workshops or e-Learning Course), are also provided with resources on how to response and refer cases.
+Participants who complete the nationally recognised training (2-Day Workshops or e-Learning Course), are also provided with resources on how to respond and refer cases.

 The DV-alert program is delivered nationally by Lifeline Centres on behalf of Lifeline Australia RTO 88036.